Future-Systems-Lab/HypnoNeuro/nfts/README.md

 ## 🧩 Flowchart Diagram

 The full logic structure is visualized in the following flowchart:
-📄 open nfts/README.md
+📄 Open: `nfts/README.md`

 ---

 ## 🔧 Smart Contract Deployment (Developer Note)

-NFTs are deployed using the Hardhat configuration in this repo:
+NFTs will be deployed using the [Hardhat Config](../../hardhat.config.js) in this repo for the HypnoNeuro NFT deployment framework.

+Typical contract deployment command:

 ```bash
 npx hardhat run scripts/deploy.js --network sepolia